 The high-frequency FM superheterodyne unit together with an external low-frequency amplifier provides a reception of local FM radio stations with a frequency modulation.
+Current consumption: The board size: 131 x 91 mm.

 The set is supplied as a printed circuit board and a kit of parts.